radicamc/supreme-spoon/README.md

     pip install supreme_spoon

+Depending on the operating system, the package jmespath may fail to install.
+In this case, run ```pip install jmespath```, and then proceed with the **supreme-SPOON** installation.

 The default pip installation only includes Stages 1 to 3.
 Stage 4 can be included via specifying the following option during installation:

     pip install supreme_spoon[stage4]